-The contents of the Controller Memory Buffer are initially undefined.
-Host software should initialize any memory before it is referenced (e.g., a Completion Queue shall be initialized by host software in order for the Phase Tag to be used correctly).
+Host software should initialize any memory in the Controller Memory Buffer before being referenced (e.g., a Completion Queue shall be initialized by host software in order for the Phase Tag to be used correctly).

 A controller memory based queue is used in the same manner as a host memory based queue - the difference is the memory address used is located within the controller's own memory rather than in the host memory.
 The Admin or I/O Queues may be placed in the Controller Memory Buffer.
-For a particular queue, all memory associated with it shall reside in either the Controller Memory Buffer or host memory.
-For all queues in the Controller Memory Buffer, the queue shall be physically contiguous.
+If the CMBLOC.CQMMS bit (refer to Figure 84) is cleared to '0', then for a particular queue, all memory associated with it shall reside in either the Controller Memory Buffer or outside the Controller Memory Buffer.